 This transmitter meets the Mobile requirements at a distance of 20 cm and above from the human body, in accordance to the limit(s) exposed in the RF Exposure Analysis.
-This transmitter also meets the Portable requirements at distances equal or above 9.9 mm for the BGM240P22A, 31.6 mm for the BGM240P32A and 33.9 mm for the BGM240P32N in the case of Bluetooth Low Energy.
-These distances are reported for convenience also in Table 11.2 Minimum Separation Distances for SAR Evaluation Exemption on page 60.
+This transmitter also meets the Portable requirements at distances equal or above those reported in Table 11.2 Minimum Separation Distances for SAR Evaluation Exemption on page 62.